oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/mmhost/README.md

 | `conduit`                 | Pass the pointer for this memory-mapped host interface through a conduit interface

-You can use the following parameters found under `sycl::ext::intel::experimental` and `sycl::ext::oneapi::experimental` to configure your IP component's Avalon memory-mapped host interfaces:
+The following parameters found under `sycl::ext::intel::experimental` and `sycl::ext::oneapi::experimental` can be used to configure an IP component's Avalon memory-mapped host interfaces:

 | Parameter                | Default Value | Description
 |---                       |---            |---